Fiona-T/walk-well/README.md

     - Success page is displayed after submitting.

 ### Future Features
+The future features consist of adding more interactivty and personalisation which are not currently in scope to implement; and also building ont the structure of the site as it grows:
-- option for users to book onto walks/events directly and make payment on the website
+- option for users to book onto walks/events directly and make payment on the website directly
-- option to register as a user of the website
+- option to register as a user of the website with a login and password
 - personalised content for registered users:
-    - see upcoming events that they are registered for
+    - see upcoming events that they are registered for in their account section
     - post reviews for events that they attended
     - upload images for events that they attended
-- integrate trip advisor event reviews into the website?
+- possibly integrate Trip Advisor event reviews into the website, as well as the direct user reviews
 - a new page for Community where registered users can:
     - map out a new walk
     - invite others/plan a meetup to do the walk together (this is distinct from the guided mindfulness walks as it just a group meeting rather than being guided)
+-   expand the Events section so that each event could have its own 'click through' page where the user can view much more detailed information than currently shown in the Events Table
+-   create a dedicated page for the More Reading section and movee it off the home page, as this section will grow over time as more articles are added.
+This would require a restructure of the home page.
+-   A more intuitive hamburger menu that changes to an X to close it if the user clicks it but does not want to select one of the pages.

 ## Technology
 ---